petjaniva/libft-tests/README.md

 I don't think tests are particulary hard.
 And I will not promise that passing these tests means your library is perfect nor that failing these tests means your functions are wrong.

+If you're using macOS or some other OS which has strlcat and strncat functions built-in use macOS branch.

 How-to:

 1. Clone or copy folder to your the folder of your libft.
 For example your libft is in ~/libft then tests should be in ~/libft/tests/